 If an investment seems too good to be true, it probably is.
 Be sure to protect yourself from fraudsters and scam artists.
-Most scams have one or more of these common red flags that are easy to spot:
+Remember, most scams have one or more of these common red flags that are easy to spot below.

 - Easy, guaranteed money: The seller promises high returns with very low risk.

 - Hot tip: The seller claims to have ‘inside information’ that makes the investment a sure bet.